 Florian recently worked with a group of orphaned and ‘problem’ children, getting them to sing spontaneously, to good effect.
 They were set free, he says, from their problems, and were communicating for the first time.
 He has tried this with a group of telepathic adults but the results were not as good.

 The re-issues of ‘Affenstunde’ on I.C. last year means little to him except that it enables him to do his current projects better (ie more money).

 He likes all types of music himself, as long as it has feeling and emotion.
 Blind Faith were a favourite band of his, with Steve Winwood being high on his list of favourite singers.

 Daniel Fichelscher has recently been working on an Amon Düül II revival album - a return to ‘72-‘73.
 Al Gromer has given up the sitar and started a punk band (!!
 ED).
-Robert Eliscu is an american who has been solo oboist for the Munich Philharmonic Orchestra as well as the Berlin Philharmonic Orchestra.
+Robert Eliscu is an American who has been solo oboist for the Munich Philharmonic Orchestra as well as the Berlin Philharmonic Orchestra.

-An english translation of ‘Popol Vuh’has been published by the University of Oklahoma Press at 8.25.
+An english translation of ‘Popol Vuh’ has been published by the University of Oklahoma Press at 8.25.

-Island Records have been in touch with Florian about the possiblity of a record deal.
+Island Records have been in touch with Florian about the possibility of a record deal.
 It seems that the review in Sounds of ‘Sei Still’ interested them a great deal.
 Also ECM are interested in signing them.

-I was to have met Florian a second time,two days later, to see the film of ‘Sei Still’.
+I was to have met Florian a second time, two days later, to see the film of ‘Sei Still’.
 However, to cut a long story short, he wasn’t able to make it and I never saw him again.
 We spoke briefly on the phone and then I had to come back to England.
 As you can imagine I was a little disappointed, but somehow it seems only right.
 The mystery, in part, continues.
 Thanks Florian.